1-20 of 27

 Published: 01 October 2021

 OSTEOBLASTOMA Figure 4-33 OSTEOBLASTOMA A: Oblique radiograph of the hip shows a mixed lytic and sclerotic lesion involving the lesser trochanter.
 The periphery of the tumor is not surrounded by a rim of reactive bone.
-B: Coronal reformatted CT image shows a heterogeneous ill-defined lesion cent...
-More
+B: Coronal reformatted CT image shows a heterogeneous ill-defined lesion More about this image found in OSTEOBLASTOMA A: Oblique radiograph of the hip shows a mixed lytic and scl...

 Book Chapter